tcatapano/snac_ead_to_cpf/readme.md

 You really must use the Perl scripts to run everything as a batch.
 But to illustrate what happens inside some of those scripts here are commands to run the anfra data (minus running geonames lookup).

+> what is anfra?
+Some might think it is a type of data...

 One tiny typo anywhere here and you'll get no results, or you'll overwrite existing results.

+> if the procedure is so sensitive and prone to error, perhaps a more fault tolerant one is in order

     find /data/source/findingAids/anfra/ -iname "*.xml" | perl -pe '$_ =~ s/\/data\/source\/findingAids\//.\//g' > anfra_faList.txt
     ../snac_transform.sh dummy.xml createList.xsl abbreviation="anfra" >> ra.log 2>&1